Botox® New Jersey

 Botox® has become the number one requested and preferred non-invasive, non-surgical treatment worldwide.
 Commonly used to correct facial expression lines and creases around the eyes.

-Dr. Gordon Kaplan specializes in Botox injection treatments for his patients in NJ.
+Dr. Gordon Kaplan specializes in Botox® injection treatments for his patients in NJ.
 The lines between your eyebrows called the Glabellar Lines, or the”11s” may make you look tired or unapproachable.
 With real, noticeable results, no surgery, and no recovery time.
-Botox Cosmetic is commonly chosen to revive a tired appearance and retain the look of youthful vitality.
-Dr. Kaplan uses Botox® to reverse the appearance of the aging, tired face by signs of fatigue and reduce the look of facial lines and creases.
+Botox® Cosmetic is commonly chosen to revive a tired appearance and retain the look of youthful vitality.
+Dr. Kaplan uses Botox® to reverse the appearance of an aging, tired face showing signs of fatigue and reduce the look of facial lines and creases.
 Obtaining a natural expression requires the expertise of a skilled professional such as Dr. Kaplan.

 At The Kaplan Center, our goal is to help you look and feel beautiful.
 For some people, this requires a very subtle enhancement; for others, a more dramatic change is needed.
 Your optimal results are important to us.
 Our board-certified physicians will go over with you in great detail the steps of the treatment and realistic expectations that will allow you to make an informed decision and achieve your desired look.